brandonbraun653/Ichnaea/hw/ver3/NotesForV3.md

 - [ ] Voltage sample before inline load switch (enable matching to load before connection is made)

 ### **Cost Optimization**
-- [ ] Switch sourcing to LCSC as much as possible.
-Very cheap/great components there.
-- [ ] Optimize MOSFET selection for cost/current/RdsON.
-  - Each switch only needs to handle 2 (50A / 6) for peak inductor load, or 16.6A.
-  - I've selected parts that can handle 80A continuous for $2.72 ea.
-- [ ] Find cheaper binding posts for terminal connections that can still handle 50A.
-Spent $12.50 previously on 4x connectors.
 - [ ] Smaller flash memory chip (2x 1MB?).
 Even the debug software really isn't that big and I don't need much space for logging/PDI.
 - [ ] Cheaper buttons.
 We have so much board space they can be bigger.
 - [ ] USB uB Port instead of USB-C. Each USB-C is $1 and we're not even using USB-3.0 speeds.
-- [ ] Measure ripple currents under designed peak load and start removing capacitors (not cheap).
-How much do we really need?
-- [ ] Can I buy power inductors cheaper elsewhere, but in the same form factor?
-  - Even a toroid that fits in the same space is OK.
-They can be glued down with high-temp epoxy.

 ### **Ichnaea**
 - [ ] Dead-man switch to disable power output when Sophrosyne isn't connected